phillipclapham/neuroweaver/README.md

 ### **Rule 4: Trust the Process—Ride the Sideways Wins**

+>⚡ **Rule**: "Embrace life's unexpected detours as potential treasure maps—the universe delivers its most magnificent gifts in packages you didn't order and through doors you didn't know existed."

 Life's a sly fox—tossing curveballs when you're mid-spark.
 Rule 4, Trust the Process, is your lab's cushion.
 It's not about forcing your dreams or solutions; it's trusting the odd twists and "oops" moments hold your wins.
 Sideways wins beat straight paths every time.

 Ever lost your keys, only to find a note that sparks a fix or a recipe that scratched an itch?
 Or hit a wall on a problem only to find the solution while washing dishes?
 That's it.
 I sparked "I'll land a dream gig and crack this design challenge"—botched the pitch, spilled coffee on my notes, felt completely stuck.
 Panicked, then chilled—trusted life would have my back (Rule 2).
 Chatted with a stranger while wiping up, got a lead with a grin, and they offhandedly mentioned an approach that unlocked my design problem. ⚡ The mess *was* the win.